Blepharoplasty: Rejuvenate Your Look

 Why want to reduce the diameter of the areolas?

-To fully understand this procedure, it is necessary to briefly mention the causes of areolar hypertrophy.
-This term simply refers to an areola considered too large in proportion to the rest of the breast.
-This can occur after pregnancy, following breastfeeding, due to hormonal changes, or even from puberty onwards.
-All women, young or more mature, can be affected.
+Before describing the procedure itself, a word on areolar hypertrophy.
+The term designates an areola considered too large in proportion to the rest of the breast.
+It can appear after a pregnancy, after breastfeeding, with hormonal changes, or from puberty onwards.
+Women of all ages can be concerned.

-Having areolas perceived as too wide sometimes leads to a certain discomfort, particularly when trying on underwear or in intimate situations.
-Many wish to regain a natural breast shape, harmonious, with a well-centered and proportionate nipple.
-It is often this aesthetic pursuit that motivates considering an adjustment of the areola diameter.
+Having areolas perceived as too wide sometimes causes real discomfort, when trying on underwear or in intimate situations.
+Many patients want to recover a natural breast shape, with a well-centred, proportionate nipple.
+That is usually what brings them to consult about an adjustment of the areola diameter.

 What techniques are used to achieve effective areola reduction?

-Faced with this need for correction, cosmetic breast surgery offers several options, the most common of which remains the round block technique.
-This procedure allows for a precise reduction of the areolar diameter through targeted removal of skin around the areola.
+Cosmetic breast surgery offers several options for this correction; the most common remains the round block technique, which reduces the areolar diameter through a targeted removal of skin around the areola.

-This cosmetic breast surgery technique is not limited to major procedures (such as breast augmentation or reduction): it can also be performed in isolation, solely on the areola.
-The surgeon then makes a circular incision around the pigmented area to remove excess skin—this is known as areolar skin removal—and then proceeds with a precise repositioning of the areola-nipple complex.
+This cosmetic breast surgery technique is not reserved for major procedures such as breast augmentation or reduction: it can be performed on its own, on the areola alone.
+The surgeon makes a circular incision around the pigmented area to remove the excess skin (an areolar skin removal), then carries out a precise repositioning of the areola-nipple complex.

 The round block method: progress and discretion

-The round block technique involves drawing two concentric circles: one around the nipple, the other defining the desired new size of the areola.
-Between these two limits, the skin is removed without affecting deep tissues or the mammary gland.
-The adjustment of the areola diameter is achieved by meticulously tightening the edges, thereby correcting any potential sagging.
+The round block technique starts with two concentric circles: one drawn around the nipple, the other marking the new size chosen for the areola.
+The skin between these two lines is removed, without touching the deep tissues or the mammary gland.
+The edges are then brought together and sutured under controlled tension, which adjusts the areola diameter and corrects any sagging at the same time.

-Regarding the scar, this approach offers a significant advantage.
-The suture is placed exactly at the junction between the areola and the lighter skin of the breast, promoting particularly discreet scarring, known as a periareolar scar.
-Over time, this mark becomes almost invisible in the majority of patients, blending into the natural pigmentation.
+As for the scar, this approach has a clear advantage.
+The suture sits exactly at the junction between the areola and the lighter skin of the breast, which favours particularly discreet healing: the periareolar scar.
+In most patients, this mark ends up blending into the natural pigmentation and becomes hard to detect.

 Are there other alternatives?

-Only surgical intervention offers reliable, safe, and controlled results, allowing for a true areola-nipple correction and, if necessary, areola repositioning to enhance the breast’s aesthetic balance.
+Only surgical intervention gives a reliable, controlled result, with a genuine areola-nipple correction and, when needed, an areola repositioning to rebalance the breast.

 Should one fear the scar after areola reduction?

-When the goal is areola reduction with a natural outcome, the question of scarring often arises.
-My experience shows that the quality of the suture and the individual’s ability to heal play a significant role in the final result.
-Although no surgical procedure is entirely without traces, the periareolar scar generally remains very discreet.
+When the goal is an areola reduction with a natural outcome, the scar is usually the first worry.
+In my experience, the quality of the suture and each patient’s healing capacity largely determine the final appearance.
+No surgery leaves no trace at all, but the periareolar scar generally remains very discreet.

 What to expect during and after the procedure?

-Areola reduction is generally performed under local anesthesia, combined with light sedation.
-The procedure rarely lasts more than an hour if only areola-nipple correction is planned.
-You can return home the same day, accompanied if necessary, and the recovery is minimally painful.
+Areola reduction is usually performed under local anaesthesia with light sedation.
+When only the areola-nipple correction is planned, the procedure rarely exceeds one hour.
+You go home the same day, accompanied if necessary, and the postoperative course is not very painful.

-Slight swelling or bruising are common but temporary.
-You can resume gentle activities within three to five days; strenuous sports or movements that heavily engage the pectoral muscles will need to wait a few more weeks.
+Mild swelling or bruising is common and temporary.
+Gentle activities can resume within three to five days; strenuous sport and movements that work the pectoral muscles wait a few more weeks.

 The effect on the natural breast shape

-It is legitimate to worry about the appearance of the breast after areola reduction.
-Thanks to the round block technique or its variations, the breast contour and nipple remain perfectly natural.
-In the vast majority of cases, sensation and the ability to breastfeed are not altered.
+Worrying about the appearance of the breast after an areola reduction is legitimate.
+With the round block technique or its variants, the breast contour and the nipple keep a perfectly natural look.
+In the vast majority of cases, sensation and the ability to breastfeed are preserved.

-A good balance between areolar skin removal and suturing results in a regular areola border, avoiding any visible irregularities or tension.
+A correct balance between areolar skin removal and suturing gives a regular areolar border, without visible irregularity or tension.

 Who is this surgery recommended for?

-The demand primarily concerns those suffering from stable areolar hypertrophy, not related to temporary hormonal fluctuations.
-Any adult, in good general health, and with realistic expectations can benefit from this aesthetic correction.
+The main indication is a stable areolar hypertrophy, unrelated to temporary hormonal fluctuations.
+Any adult in good general health, with realistic expectations, can be a candidate for this aesthetic correction.

-Individuals who have already undergone cosmetic breast surgery—augmentation or reduction—can also opt for this isolated procedure to improve the uniformity and symmetry of the areola-nipple complex.
+Patients who have already had cosmetic breast surgery, whether an augmentation or a reduction, can also opt for this isolated procedure to improve the uniformity and symmetry of the areola-nipple complex.

 Key takeaways on areola reduction

-If the notion of a scar is concerning, be aware that a periareolar scar usually becomes very discreet over time and blends with the natural skin pigmentation.
-Satisfaction largely depends on good communication, adaptation of the technique, and strict adherence to post-operative instructions.
+If the idea of a scar worries you, remember that a periareolar scar usually becomes very discreet with time and merges with the natural pigmentation.
+Satisfaction ultimately depends on clear communication before the operation, a technique adapted to your anatomy, and strict adherence to the postoperative instructions.